Patricia Heaton’s ‘The Middle’ Renewed For A Ninth Season, Equaling ‘Raymond’

 — ShowbizJunkies (@showbizjunkies) January 25, 2017

-The Middle has held the top spot as the most-watched comedy in the 8 P.M.
-Tuesday timeslot for the previous five years, and the president of ABC Entertainment, Channing Dungey, previously revealed that The Middle has been a “consistent performer” for the network, and their decision to move the show to a Tuesday timeslot brought across so many viewers that it helped the network to “launch a whole new night of comedy.”
+The Middle has held the top spot as the most-watched comedy in the 8 p.m.
+Tuesday timeslot for the previous five years, and the president of ABC Entertainment, Channing Dungey, previously revealed that The Middle has been a “consistent performer” for the network.
+The company’s decision to move the show to a Tuesday timeslot brought across so many viewers that it helped the network to “launch a whole new night of comedy.”

 Patricia Heaton belongs to the generation of famous actresses who featured as popular and loveable “television moms” in various American sitcoms.
-According to Today, Patricia Heaton’s character in Everybody Loves Raymond is often compared to Barbara Billingsley’s June Cleaver in Leave It to the Beaver and Florence Henderson’s Carol Brady in The Brady Brunch.
+According to Today, Patricia Heaton’s character in Everybody Loves Raymond is often compared to Barbara Billingsley’s June Cleaver in Leave It to Beaver and Florence Henderson’s Carol Brady in The Brady Brunch.

 Heaton was flattered to be included in the league of famous actresses like the late Florence Henderson, whose down-to-earth nature has always impressed the Mom’s Night Out actress.
 Patricia Heaton fondly remembered Florence Henderson after the veteran actress passed away on November 24, 2016, at 82-years-old.
-According to People magazine, Heaton spoke about the positive experience she had while meeting Florence Henderson on a number of occasions.
+According to People, Heaton spoke about the positive experience she had while meeting Florence Henderson on a number of occasions.

 “She was just one of these gals that worked really hard and she was super down to earth.
 She was an old showbiz broad.
 Even though she always looked so elegant, she was just like a great gal who would talk to anybody.”